 Step eight: At the court hearing

 Small claims courts are designed to be informal.
-The judge doesn't wear robes and the court room is usually no bigger than a living room and looks like an office meeting room.
-If you're feeling nervous about the hearing, many courts will let you go on a pre-visit, so that you can look around, ask questions and chat through what will actually happen on the day.
+The judge doesn't wear robes, the court room is usually no bigger than a living room and looks like an office meeting room.
+If you're feeling nervous about the hearing, some courts will let you go on a visit beforehand.
+That way, you can look around and ask questions about what will happen on the day.

 If your case is straightforward, the judge might decide that they can decide the outcome of the case based on the paperwork you and the trader have sent in.
 If this happens you can agree that the judge can deal with your case without you being there.